seanmonstar/ServiceDroid/README.md

 Features
 -------
-_Version 0.8.0_
+_Version 0.9.0_

 * Insert time manually
-* Start a timer and automatic insert when timer stopped.
 * See stats for the month
 * Insert Calls
 * Return on a Call
 * Email monthly stats (to your Group Overseer)
+* Add placements to RVs

 Planned
 -------

 _For Version 1.0_

-* Add placements to RVs
+* Notification at month's end to send in Time.

 _Future Versions_